scalatra/scalatra-website/getting-started/understanding-scalatra.md

 ## Project structure

 The recommended way of structuring a Scalatra project is as follows.
-It's the same basic structure you get when you generate a new project using giter8:
+It's what you get when you generate a new project using giter8:

     project